Population Estimates for Missouri and Across the U.S.

 - Run the MCDC's Population Estimates by Age

-web application to dynamically generate estimates by age, race, sex and hispanic origin for U.S. states and counties, for years 1990 to 2014 (or later).
-An alternate version of this application is the Census 2010 Version which delivers comparable demographic detail but only for years 2000 and 2010 - using actual census counts rather than July 1 estimates.
+web application to dynamically generate estimates by age, race, sex and hispanic origin for U.S. states and counties, for years 1990 to 2015 (or later).

 - Access various reports based on data in the popests data directory at

 /pub/data/popests/Reports.
 This page provides links to both the reports and to the underlying datasets used to generate them.

-- (Reports based on casrh data for any state!)
-Estimates for Missouri, its counties and CBSA's thru July, 2014 are available with detail by age, race, sex and Hispanic origin.
-See comparable MCDC reports for
+- Reports based on casrh data for all states: Estimates for Missouri, its counties and CBSAs thru July, 2016 are available with detail by age, race, sex and Hispanic origin.

-- poptrends is a (highly recommended!) dynamic web application that can generate customized trends reports at the state or county level for various time periods.
+- Population Trends is a dynamic web application that can generate customized trends reports at the state or county level for various time periods.
 Change and Percent Change values, both total and annualized are shown to facilitate comparisons over time.
 You get to choose

-This application uses the detailed estimates from NCHS so the latest available data are for 2013 (as released in June, 2014).
+This application uses the detailed estimates from NCHS so the latest available data are currently for 2016 (as released in June, 2017).
 Race categories used are the four "bridged" values.